 19685 Variant mappings' source information

-After all above steps from Section 6.2.1 to 6.2.2, CGP finalized the a list of 19685 CLGR15 variant mappings corresponding to the CLGR15 repertoire as Appendix D [Sheet All Variant Mappings], consisting of 19498 basic variant mappings, 143 unique dotAsia variant mappings, 38 variant mappings from the CGP internal review, and 6 from IP review proposal.
+After all above steps from Section 6.2.1 to 6.2.2, CGP finalized a list of 19685 CLGR15 variant mappings corresponding to the CLGR15 repertoire as Appendix D [Sheet All Variant Mappings], consisting of 19498 basic variant mappings, 143 unique dotAsia variant mappings, 38 variant mappings from the CGP internal review, and 6 from IP review proposal.

 To illustrate the relationship between the CGP variant mappings and the existing SLD practice and some other variant mappings rules, CGP provides the reference/source information of every variant mapping in the XML document as well as in the EXCEL appendix I.